 Could it be B: businesses – – entities, even families – – that are MORE EQUITABLE (impartial, fair, just) perform better?

 The status quo is enabled by incorrectly identifying equitable gender balance as causal.
 “Impartial, fair, just” – – the role of VALUES goes unaddressed.

-IS IT an effect?
+IS “equitable gender balance” an effect?

 Women (not only women) can advance to achieve parity of opportunity where there is EQUITY and DIVERSITY.